Creating and enabling scripts

 When you create (or edit) a script, you choose whether it will run in your online store only or in your online store and in the following apps:

-- Tapcart and Plobal Apps mobile app builders
+- Tapcart, Plobal Apps, and Vajro mobile app builders

 You can find examples of common scripts in the script templates that are provided in the Script Editor.
 To view these templates, you need to create a script.